NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 If the connection has been refused, or you don't have your TV configured to allow remote connections, the binding will not work.
 If you are having problems, check the settings on your TV, sometimes a family member denies the popup (because they don't know what it is), and after that nothing will work.
 You can set the connection to `Allow` on the TV, or delete the openHAB entry, and try the connection again.

-The binding will try to automatically discover the correct protocol for your TV, so don't change it unless you know it is wrong.
+The binding will try to automatically discover the correct protocol for your TV, so **don't change it** unless you know it is wrong.

 Under `advanced`, you can enter a Smartthings PAT, and Device Id.
 This enables more channels via the Smartthings cloud.
 This is only for TV's that support Smartthings.
-No hub required.
+No hub is required.
+The binding will attempt to discover the device ID for your TV automatically, you can enter it manually if automatic detection fails.
+Also under `advanced`, you have the ability to turn on *"Subscribe to UPNP events"*.
+This is off by default.
+This option reduces (but does not eliminate) the polling of UPNP services.
+You can enable it if you want to test it out.
+If you disable this setting (after testing), you should power cycle your TV to remove the old subscriptions.

 ## General info

 Only channels that are linked are polled.
 Some channels are not polled at all.
 If you don't have any channels linked, you won't see any polling output in the log.
 If you want to watch the polling in the log (to make sure everything is working), you have to set the logging level to `TRACE`.
+With `subscription` enabled, you may see reduced polling.

 On legacy TV's, you may see an error like this: